dfm/talks/brownbag/brownbag.markdown

     R=1.056)
 * First you go and download the light curve data... the raw aperture photometry looks like shit...
+* There is also a column that has been corrected for a lot of the shit... it's called Pre-search Data Conditioning (PDC)... still looks a bit like shit
+* That's why we came up with our algorithm called untrendy... looks sick.
+* I'm not being totally fair... no one would actually use the PDC data, right?
+* Should at least use a median filter!
+This actually works really well!
+* There's a new algorithm (Stumpe+ 2012 & Smith+ 2012) that will do a much better job by using statistics of nearby light curves
 * Main features of untrendy:
   - flexible but constrained and tunable non-parametric model
   - robust outlier (transit) rejection using IRLS